-The petrol price is on the rise.
-Again.
+The petrol price is rocketing to painful new heights.
 So make every drop count by following these 14 handy fuel-saving tips:

 1: Make sure that your vehicle is serviced regularly.
 Things like worn spark plugs, sticky brakes, low coolant levels, dirty oil, and dirty fuel/air filters all add up to engine inefficiency, which leads to increased fuel consumption.